gridai/grid-docs/docs/features/sessions/pause.md

 ## Pause a Session Using a Github Action

-You can use Github Action to pause a session.
-Every day when you are done for the work day.
+When you are done with your work day, you can setup Github Action to pause your session.

 Below is scheduled-SessionPause.yml: